lucchmielowski/kubernetes-diiage/README.md

 ![congratulations](https://media.giphy.com/media/jJQC2puVZpTMO4vUs0/giphy.gif)

-### Helm: create a chart and add MySQL as a dependency
+### BONUS: Helm: create a chart and add MySQL as a dependency

+Helm is like the "npm" or "brew" for Kubernetes: it lets you package, reuse, and share your app configs as charts.
+Instead of copy-pasting and tweaking raw YAML, you can use Helm to manage versions, dependencies, and configuration in a much cleaner wayâ€”super handy as things get more complex!

 Helm lets you templatize and version your manifests.
 We'll create a tiny chart for WordPress and pull in MySQL from a maintained chart.

-Prereqs: install Helm from the official docs.
+**Prereqs: install Helm from the [official docs](https://helm.sh/docs/intro/install/).**

 ```shell
 brew install helm # macOS